Link to plugin page: https://zeroqode.com/plugin/stripe-marketplace-express-1579425168812x906283616713048000

-Creates a new subscription on an existing customer.
-Before subscribing customers to plans make sure you have created some plans in your stripe dashboard and use the ID of the plan you want the customer to subscribe to.
+Creates a new subscription for an existing customer.
+Before subscribing customers to plans make sure you have created some plans in your Stripe dashboard and use the ID of the plan you want the customer to subscribe to.
 To create a plan you need to go to Stripe dashboard -> Billing -> Products and create a product to which you can then attach a plan.

 Updates an existing subscription to match the specified parameters.
 This action call has multiple uses depending on what fields you fill in.